Targeted therapy for melanoma

-The mutation BRAF triggers cells develop abnormally and get out of control.
+The BRAF mutation triggers cells develop abnormally and get out of control.
 Target therapy blocks the activity of MEK protein and BRAF protein.
 Thus, targeted drugs slow or stop the growth and spread of melanoma.

-Drugs used for targeted therapy:
+Medicines approved by FDA for targeted therapy:

 ♦ Dabrafenib (Tafinlar) + Trametinib (Mekinist) combination